walmartlabs/concord-website/docs/getting-started/scripting.md

 ## JavaScript

 JavaScript support is built-in and doesn't require any external dependencies.
-It is based on [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine) engine.
+It is based on the [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine) engine and hence scripts run in the JVM.

 Using an inline script: